Environmental and Natural Resources Law

 Do I have to submit everything at once?

-Your admission file is created when the law school receives your completed application form and application fee.
+Your admission file is created when the law school receives your completed application.
 You may choose to submit all of your documents at once or to submit as many of the documents as you can at one time, with other items (such as transcripts and reference letters) to follow.
-The file is considered complete and goes to the Admission Commitee as soon as we receive all the required information.
+The file goes to our Admissions Committee when your application file is complete.

 How will my application be evaluated?